schooltool-project/schooltool-book/source/flourish.rst

+.. _flourish:

-SchoolTool “presentation” components
+SchoolTool "presentation" components
 ====================================

-`The Zope publishing mechanism <https://pypi.python.org/pypi/zope.publisher>`_ provides a way of filtering (enabling or disabling) view components based on a marker interface called “layer.”
+`The Zope publishing mechanism <https://pypi.python.org/pypi/zope.publisher>`_ provides a way of filtering (enabling or disabling) view components based on a marker interface called “layer."

-SchoolTool’s look and feel functionality for HTML pages and PDF reports comes from a layer called “Flourish” which is placed in the ``schooltool.skin.flourish`` package.
-“Flourish” was the codename, essentially, for a complete redesign of SchoolTool’s web interface roughly midway through its history.
+SchoolTool’s look and feel functionality for HTML pages and PDF reports comes from a layer called “Flourish" which is placed in the ``schooltool.skin.flourish`` package.
+“Flourish" was the codename, essentially, for a complete redesign of SchoolTool’s web interface roughly midway through its history.

 HTML rendering
 --------------

 The ``schooltool.skin.flourish.page.Page`` class is the base component for Flourish.
 It provides a two step pattern, common to most of SchoolTool’s view components, for producing HTML code through two methods:

- 1. The ``update`` method is supposed to “calculate” the data needed.
+ 1. The ``update`` method is supposed to “calculate" the data needed.
 It also invokes its subcomponents ``update`` methods.
  2. Then the ``render`` method produces and returns the HTML code based on the data calculated in ``update``.
-This step usually involves calling a `Zope Page Template <Zope Page Template <https://docs.zope.org/zope2/zope2book/ZPT.html>`_ (ZPT) file able to handle conditionals and iterations.
+This step usually involves calling a `Zope Page Template <https://docs.zope.org/zope2/zope2book/ZPT.html>`_ (ZPT) file able to handle conditionals and iterations.
 The default logic for this method is based on the ``schooltool/skin/flourish/templates/main.pt`` template.

 Main template
 +++++++++++++